 Chopard watches are meticulously crafted in our workshops and have undergone numerous stringent quality controls.
 Like any precision instruments, they require regular maintenance (cleaning, inspection of their regularity and verification of their water-resistance).
-Any servicing, restoration of the movement or checks must be performed exclusively by an official Chopard service center.
+Any servicing, restoration of the movement or checks must be performed exclusively by an official Chopard service centre.
 Each Chopard model is identified by a series number recorded in our archives.

-Your Chopard watch is warranted for a period of (2) years from the date of original purchase from an authorized Chopard dealer against any manufacturing defects under normal use, after such defects have been confirmed by our technicians.
+Your Chopard watch is warranted for a period of (2) years from the date of original purchase from an authorised Chopard dealer against any manufacturing defects under normal use, after such defects have been confirmed by our technicians.
 This limited warranty does not cover damage arising from normal wear and tear, accidents or improper use.

-Alternatively, you can bring your Chopard product to your nearest Chopard official point of sale.
-All are, without exception, requested to take care of your item, and send it to the nearest Official Chopard service center.
-Find your nearest official point of sale here: STORE LOCATOR >
+We invite you to bring your Chopard product to your nearest Chopard official point of sale.
+All are, without exception, requested to take care of your item, or send or bring it to its nearest Official Chopard Service Centre.